theo-armour/agenda/3-1-heritage/resident-council/2025-04-25-nomination.md

 # 2025-04-23 Nomination

+Thank you for the nomination to the Board of Directors of the San Francisco Ladies Protection and Relief Society.

+A few words about me - in three parts:

-Qualifications
+## First: My Qualifications

+I am friendly and easy to talk to.

 All of you know me and who I am.

 I know all of you by name and and where you live and more.

-I have helped many of you with all sorts of technical issues.
+I have helped many of you solve all sorts of technical issues.

+But there is more to me than that.

-I have served of seven boards in three countries
+Over the last 50 years have served on seven boards of directors in three countries

-Solon, CAD-Asia, HKSAP, PGC, gbXML, WSD, GGTC

 As editor of Heritage Happenings, I am very familiar with how this place operates.

 As a an architect I am familiar with the issues of maintaining a campus

-Methods / Guidelines
+## Second: My Guiding Principles

-I will sign the NDA and follow the guidelines.
+I will sign the NDA and comply with all Board guidelines.

-Nonetheless, please note that my personal preference is always to be as open as possible.

-As most of you know, my door is always open — both literally in my apartment and figuratively with my words and thoughts.
+Yet my instinct is for openness.

+My door — both literal and metaphorical — remains open.

+Unless I am sleeping or napping my apartment door is open.

+I welcome your questions and ideas at any time.

-I will share with you my observations of Board matters - but only after having been given the opportunity to discuss them with the Board first.
+I will brief you on Board matters once they have been appropriately discussed internally,

-At the same time I hope that you will be open with me and share your thoughts and ideas.
-I will be open to your suggestions and ideas.

-I am your representative.
-My duty is to present all aspects of the issues to the Board.
+Representing you means bringing every perspective to the table.

-Platform
+## Third: My Platform

+What will I do as a member of the board of directors?

-* Use my architectural background to help guid the Strategic Plan and the Campus Master Plan.
+I will Use my architectural background to shape the Strategic Plan and the ensure the Julia Morgan Building in remains good shape.

-* Use me technical background to help with the IT issues and communications issues.
+I will use my computer and technical background to help with the information technology issues and communications issues.

-* Use my heart and soul to guide the Society in offering protection and relief to residents in the future
+Finally, I will use my heart and soul to ensure the Society continues to offer protection and relief to every resident — today and into the future.

+I look forward to serving you.